 2. To Encourage Creative Problem-Solving

-Another reason what is the purpose of brainstorming during the development of an action plan matters is that brainstorming encourages creative problem-solving.
+Another key reason brainstorming matters is that it encourages creative problem-solving.
 Action plans often fail when teams rely only on familiar or repetitive solutions.

 Brainstorming allows participants to suggest new, innovative, and unexpected ideas without immediate criticism.
 Modern brainstorming techniques such as mind mapping, reverse brainstorming, SCAMPER, and brainwriting help teams examine problems from different perspectives and discover more effective solutions.